Jieyaa/HotelBookingManagement/README.md

 **3rd Sem | (Sept’24 – Jan’25)**

 ## Project Overview
-Developed a Hotel Booking Management System with dedicated User, Admin, and Hotel dashboards.
+The Hotel Booking Management System is a comprehensive project built using C++ to manage hotel bookings.
+This system includes three primary dashboards: User, Admin, and Hotel.
+Each dashboard provides specific functionalities tailored to the needs of different users, ensuring efficient and seamless management of hotel operations.

 ## Technologies Used
 - C++